Johann Hockertz

 A handsome apprentice gardener was Mr. [John] Hookard who fell in

 love with one of the sisters [Margaret Hammes].
-They courted, when
+They courted when

-possible in trysting places behind hedges and in
+possible, in trysting places behind hedges and in

 the Gazebo (a garden house).
 They also exchanged